broadinstitute/gnomad-blog/content/posts/2020-10-gnomad-v3-1-new-content-methods-annotations-and-data-availability.md

 These filtering criteria excluded 12.2% of SNVs and 32.5% of indels, resulting in 569,860,911 SNVs and 74,407,067 indels that passed all filters in the v3.1 release.

+*Updates:*

+* *August 14, 2023 to correct the number of 1000 Genomes Project samples from 2,435 to 2,500.*
-*Updated on December 17, 2021 to provide additional details to the [ancestry inference section](#ancestry-inference) of this post.*
+* *December 17, 2021 to provide additional details to the [ancestry inference section](#ancestry-inference) of this post.*